 Applicants are solicited from local high schools, but the program is open to any students outside the area or out-of-state who meet the criteria.
 No travel allowances are available, and the student is solely responsible for housing, meals, and transportation to/from work.

-Since program onset in 2002, approximately 532 Wright Scholars have been hired from 82 school districts.
-Many have graduated from college or are attending college in engineering and science (including medical) career fields.
+Since program onset in 2002, approximately 575 Wright Scholars have been hired from 88 school districts.
+Many have graduated from college or are attending college in engineering, science, and medical career fields.
 Upon college graduation, several have been hired as AFRL researchers and some are Air Force officers with engineering degrees, while others have received SMART scholarships, including paid college tuition with government service payback.
-Of students tracked over the years, 91% pursued or are pursuing STEM careers, 6% pursued or are pursuing medical careers, and 3% pursued other fields.
+Of students tracked over the years, 82% pursued or are pursuing science or engineering careers, 13% pursued or are pursuing medical careers, and 5% pursued other fields like finance or business.

 · Must have a demonstrated interest in STEM career fields